-01-21-18 Tomorrowland Au Naturel, the third of the novel’s four parts is set in Tomorrowland and unlike the other fantasy tales, the writer protagonist is not a famous writer of children’s classics but a science fiction writer of my own creation.
+01-21-18 Tomorrowland Au Naturel, the last of the novel’s four parts, is set in Tomorrowland and unlike the other fantasy tales, the writer protagonist is not a famous writer of children’s classics but a science fiction writer of my own creation.
 He is loosely based on a childhood friend of mine, Peter Tomita who in real life became a well-regarded musician.
 But since the novel is themed around writers and not musicians, I’ve recast him as a writer of science fiction.
 That and I’ve given him the history of his mother, Mary Tomita, who had the misfortune of being an American citizen stranded in Japan during the whole of WWII.
 Even with these changes, I don’t think I can write the character without thinking of my good friend who passed away a few years back.

 Each of the four stories is prefaced with a biblical quote.
 From the Song of Songs, here follows the quote, scene one and part of scene two for Tomorrowland Au Naturel.

 Daughters of Jerusalem: Where has your lover gone,

 most beautiful among women?

 Woman: My lover has come down to his garden,

 to the beds of spices,

 and gather lilies.